cosmos/cosmos-sdk/CONTRIBUTING.md

    1. Ensure that the proposal has been accepted.
    2. Ensure that nobody else has already begun working on this issue.
 If they have, make sure to contact them to collaborate.
-   3. If nobody has been assigned to the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
+   3. If nobody has been assigned for the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
 5. To submit your work as a contribution to the repository follow standard GitHub best practices.
 See [pull request guideline](#pull-requests) below.

-**Note:** For very small or blatantly obvious problems, you are not required to an open issue to submit a PR, but be aware that for more complex problems/features, if a PR is opened before an adequate design discussion has taken place in a GitHub issue, that PR runs a high likelihood of being rejected.
+**Note:** For very small or blatantly obvious problems such as typos, you are not required to an open issue to submit a PR, but be aware that for more complex problems/features, if a PR is opened before an adequate design discussion has taken place in a GitHub issue, that PR runs a high likelihood of being rejected.

-**Note 2:** At this time, we will not be accepting contributions that only fix spelling or grammar errors in documentation, code or elsewhere.
-The repository has a nightly job that spell checks all files and will automatically open PRs for any spelling errors.

 ## Teams Dev Calls

 The Cosmos SDK has many stakeholders contributing and shaping the project.
-The Core SDK team is composed of Binary Builders & Zondax.
+The Core SDK team is composed of Interchain GmbH and Regen Network Development developers.
 Any long-term contributors and additional maintainers from other projects are welcome.
 We use self-organizing principles to coordinate and collaborate across organizations in structured "EPIC" that focus on specific problem domains or architectural components of the Cosmos SDK.

 The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/cosmos/projects/26/views/22).
 The current EPICs are pinned at the top of the [issues list](https://github.com/cosmos/cosmos-sdk/issues).

-The important development announcements are shared on [Discord](https://discord.gg/interchain) in the `#dev-announcements` channel.
+The important development announcements are shared on [Discord](https://discord.com/invite/cosmosnetwork) in the `#dev-announcements` channel.

 To synchronize we have few major meetings:

-* Cosmos SDK Standup on Monday and Thursday at 14:00 UTC (limited participation to core devs).
+* Cosmos SDK Sprint Review on Monday and Thursday at 14:00 UTC (limited participation to core devs).
-* Cosmos SDK Community Call on the second Thursday of the month at 13:00 UTC.
+* Cosmos SDK Community Call on Thursday at 16:00 UTC.

-If you would like to join one of the community call, then please request to join the [Cosmos SDK Google Group](https://groups.google.com/g/cosmos-sdk-community).
+If you would like to join one of the community call, then please contact us on [Discord](https://discord.com/invite/cosmosnetwork) or reach out directly to Marko (@tac0turtle).

 ## Architecture Decision Records (ADR)

-When proposing an architecture decision for the Cosmos SDK, please start by opening an [issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose).
+When proposing an architecture decision for the Cosmos SDK, please start by opening an [issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose) or a [discussion](https://github.com/cosmos/cosmos-sdk/discussions/new) with a summary of the proposal.
 Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, the [ADR creation process](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/PROCESS.md) can begin.
 We are following this process to ensure all involved parties are in agreement before any party begins coding the proposed implementation.
 If you would like to see examples of how these are written, please refer to the current [ADRs](https://github.com/cosmos/cosmos-sdk/tree/main/docs/architecture).

 ## Development Procedure